LeapM/distributedsystem/TheByzantineGeneralProblem.md

 by contradition, it approved the 3m + 1 generals are required to cope with m trators.

 **Reaching approximate agreement is just as hard as reaching exact agreement**

+## solution with oral message

+assumption about oral message

+1. Every message is delivered correctly
+2. Receivers know who is the sender
+3. absence of a message can be detected

+the practical implementation of these assumptions is discussed in section 6